Mjz86/c_colon/mcc.md

 4. compile time code:

-the c colon spec aims to use way more compike time code.
+the c colon spec aims to use way more compile time code.